stk-kriging/stk/README.txt

     You should have received a  copy of the GNU General Public License along with STK.
 If not, see <http://www.gnu.org/licenses/>.

 o Quick Start

     Run stk_init.m in Matlab(TM) or GNU Octave.

-    For running under Matlab, the Optimization Toolbox is needed.
+    Once  the STK is properly initialized,  you should be able  to run the examples located in the 'examples' directory.

-    For running under GNU Octave, note that the STK relies on some mex files  that are  compiled  during the  initialization.
+o Requirements and recommendations for running under GNU Octave

+    Note  that  the STK relies  on  some mex files  that  are compiled during the initialization.
 Thus, your installation must be able to compile mex files.

-    Once  the STK  is initialized,  you can  run the  examples  in the directory 'examples'.
+    Two Octave-forge packages are currently required to run the STK o  optim  (for the sqp() function)
+      o  statistics  (for the pdist() function)

+o Requirements and recommendations for running under Matlab

+    The Optimization Toolbox is recommended.

+    The Parallel Computing Toolbox is optional.

 o Content